-I think you get the point I’m making.
-Now’s really not the time to be restricting your calories.
+I think you get the point I am making.
+Now is really not the time to be restricting your calories.

 Fuelling the healing process

-The recommended calorie requirements and quantity of food that should be consumed will depend on a few factors including diet and exercise before injury, the type and severity of injury, age, medications, and any medical conditions1.
+The recommended calorie requirements and quantity of food that should be ingested will depend on a few factors including diet and exercise before injury, the injury type and severity, age, medications, and any medical conditions1.
 Having said this, since the body is exerting itself healing 24/7, eating small frequent meals and snacks throughout the day would be one of the ideal methods of ensuring you are getting enough food.
 Here is an example of how meals and snacks could be planned for someone with a sprained ankle.

 Sample meal plan for a sprained ankle (partial tear)